fractal-platform/fractal-cdt/docs/source/contract/token.rst

         add_balance(to, quantity);
     }

-``transfer`` checks that the outgoing account is not same with the inward account.
-Check the validity of the input asset, whether the amount is greater than 0, and whether the name is the name found from the table of stat.
-Check through, transfer account reduces the corresponding amount, transfer account increases the corresponding amount.
+``transfer`` checks that the outbound account is not same as the inbound account.
+Check the validity of the input asset, whether the amount is greater than zero, and whether the name is the name found from the table of stat.
+After all the checks, outbound account deducts the corresponding amount and inbound account increases the corresponding amount.

-In order to achieve the transfer of tokens, it is necessary to realize the increase and decrease functions of account balance, ``add_balance`` and ``sub_balance``.
+To transfer tokens, we need to implement the account balance addition and subtraction functions, ``add_balance`` and ``sub_balance``.

 *add_balance*